tomschr/python-course-public-cloud/beginners-course.md

      * What did you do in Python?
      * What do you want to do in Python?
      * What is your level of experience in Python?
      * What do you expect from this course?
+What would you like to learn?

 2. Organisational Questions